An Upscale Escorted Group Tour for Women

-Day 3: Day Trip to Segovia, Tour of a Castle, Roman Aqueduct, Overnight in Madrid
+Day 3: May 29 – Day Trip to Segovia, Tour of the Castle & Roman Aqueduct, Overnight in Madrid

 Today our Spain tour takes us to Segovia.
 We will travel to Segovia, one of Spain’s most historic cities.
 Segovia’s many well-preserved sites stand testament to its many eras and civilizations, from ancient Romans to the Moors, Christians and Jews who lived together peacefully in the Middle Ages.

 We will enjoy a guided tour of the city’s highlights, including the Roman Aqueduct, an incredible feat of early civil engineering built around 1st Century AD to supply water to a hilltop military fort.
 Its 221 colossal piers represent one of the greatest aqueducts in Spain, and is one of the few to have survived.
 We will visit Azoguejo Square, where the aqueduct reaches its highest point of nearly 100 feet.

 We will also tour Alcázar, an 11th century castle atop a rocky crag overlooking the city.
 The Alcázar’s interior is decorated in a mash-up of styles, including Romansque, Gothic, Renaissance and Mudejar.
 The current facade was built by Phillip II, who wed his fourth wife, Anne of Austria, here.

 Other sites we will visit include Casa de los Picos (The House of the Points), a Renaissance-era house decorated with pyramid-shaped points, and Segovia’s beautiful Gothic cathedral.

-DAY 4: Day Trip to Toledo, Overnight in Madrid
+DAY 4: May 30 – Day Trip to Salamanca, Overnight in Madrid

-DAY 5: Train Travel to Barcelona, Panoramic Driving Tour of Barcelona with Gaudi’s Parc Guell, Overnight in Barcelona
+DAY 5: May 31 – Train Travel to Barcelona, Panoramic Driving Tour of Barcelona, Overnight in Barcelona

 Day 6: June 1 – Morning Walking Tour of Barcelona, Leisure Afternoon, Overnight in Barcelona